BlockchainCommons/XID-Quickstart/README.md

 experiments may not be the best way to do things.
 It's especially important to note that the methodologies that we're working with here have not been security tested.
 What does it really mean to have an ellision-first philosophy?
-What are the raimifications of including, then eliding private keys?
+What are the ramifications of including, then eliding private keys?
 Is the current XID structure the best one from a security point of view?